StayLode/TennisCoach/README.md

 ```
 ### 2. Usage
 Once the server is running, you can access the online tennis courses.
-Just go to http://localhost:8000/ and start trying it.
+Go to http://localhost:8000/ and start exploring.

 **Utenti di prova**